J. C. P. Miller

 Jeffrey Charles Percy Miller (31 August 1906 – 24 April 1981) was an English mathematician and computing pioneer.
-He worked in number theory and on geometry, particularly polyhedra, where Miller's monster refers to the great dirhombicosidodecahedron.
+He worked in number theory and on geometry, particularly polyhedra, where Miller's monster is a nickname of the great dirhombicosidodecahedron.

+Early life and education

+Miller was born at Isleworth, Middlesex (now West London), and educated at St Paul's School, London and Trinity College, Cambridge (BA 1928, MA 1931, PhD 1933).

+Career

 He was an early member of the Computing Laboratory of the University of Cambridge.
 He contributed in computation to the construction and documentation of mathematical tables, and by the proposal of certain algorithms.
 Miller's recurrence algorithm is mentioned in the Handbook of Mathematical Functions.

-As the reference says, this technique was subsequently much developed and applied, and was enunciated rather casually by Miller in a 1952 book of tables of Bessel functions.

 In volume 2 of The Art of Computer Programming, Donald Knuth attributes to Miller a basic technique on formal power series, for recursive evaluation of coefficients of powers or more general functions.